Bioconductor/sweave2rmd/README.md

 -   **Status**: Is the package ready to be converted or needs more steps like contacting the maintainer.

-#### Output from the script
+The results from the script are output as an excel file.
 The desired output is an excel file because it will be easy to use, export and also share.
-The final list is converted to a data frame then output as an excel file.